 Depression is the most common stand-alone psychological disorder, affecting as much as 10% of the population.
 However, anxiety disorders combined compromise a larger percentage of the population, with some estimates putting the number of people living with some form of anxiety as high as 18% or more.

 Like depression, anxiety may be caused by a whole host of different factors.
 There are also numerous types of anxiety, including:

 - Obsessive Compulsive Disorder

 Because of the broad range of anxiety disorders, there is an even broader range of anxiety symptoms.
-But anxiety can best be described in terms of three issues:
+But anxiety can best be described by three issues:

 What to Do if You Have Both Depression and Anxiety?

 One of the most important things to realize is that it's genuinely possible to cure both anxiety and depression.
 But both disorders cause a feeling of there being no hope.
-It's crucial that you come to the realization that depression and anxiety are going to make you feel like you can't get relief, because that's what the disorders do.
+It's crucial that you realize that depression and anxiety are going to make you feel like you can't get relief because that's what the disorders do.

 That said, there is still a long road ahead.
 Both of these conditions require lifestyle changes, commitment to your recovery, and smart treatment decisions.
 Anxiety and depression often reinforce each other, so while you're recovering, both conditions may set you back and make it feel like the treatments aren't working.
 But thousands upon thousands of studies have confirmed that treating both conditions is possible for everyone.

 Anywhere from 20 to 40 million people suffer from anxiety and depression in the United States alone, and millions more have recovered.
 While it may often feel like you're the only one that understands your pain and suffering, the truth is that these conditions are unfortunately very common.
 Yet millions have been able to recover by committing to effective, long-term treatment choices.